-6th and 7th graders are also required to attend Seekers Shabbaton, which takes place approximately twice every month.
-Please see the 2017-18 school year calendar for specific dates.
+6th and 7th graders are also required to attend Seekers Shabbat, which takes place approximately twice every month.

 One year prior to each child’s B Mitzvah, 6th and 7th graders begin attending individualized weekly training on Monday afternoons from 4-5:30 PM with Romemu clergy (in addition to weekly Thursday programming).